We're Not Just Military Friendly. We're Military Friendlier.

 It adds up to our having the highest level of student participation of any ROTC program in the state.

 The Life-Changing Advantages of ROTC

 Army ROTC instruction provides leadership training that enables students to excel in any career field in the military, government, or the private sector.
 Students learn firsthand what it takes to lead others, motivate, groups, and conduct missions as officers in the U.S. Army.

 While participating in normal life as a college student, you’ll jumpstart your Army career with a military science course in addition to your normal class load, along with weekly physical fitness training and meets once-a-week for training exercises in various off-campus locations.

 The training is conducted by dedicated cadre instructors who are proven leaders, in alliance with the Henry C. Lee College of Criminal Justice and Forensic Sciences.
 The level of military science courses will increase yearly, starting with one credit in your first-year and increasing to three in your junior and senior years.
 Many programs accept these as credits toward their chosen degree.

-Upon graduation from Army ROTC, you will earn the bar of a Second Lieutenant and be commissioned into the Active Army, Army Reserve or Army National Guard and become a leader for life.
+Upon graduation from Army ROTC you will earn the bar of a Second Lieutenant and be commissioned into the active Army, Army Reserve, or Army National Guard.

 The ROTC program is designed to train students of any major to be a leader in the military.